 Outside of the old town, you will find another great viewpoint by passing the Door Of The Arches and climbing the Scalinata (stairs) delle Tre Caravelle.
 Take the path on the right at the top of the stairs and you will find yourself on the Mura delle Cappucine, one of the remains of the medieval defence system of the city.
 From there you have a superb view on the Piazza della Vittoria and the museum of natural history.

 Liguria’s fine cuisine

 In true Italian fashion, our days ended with glasses of local sparkling wine and aperitivo: like the French apéritif but bigger.
 The type and amount of food depend on the bar but I have had crispy bruschetta, tasty prosciutto, salty munchies, cheese and tomatoes.
-The little bar just outside the church Parrocchia S. Maria delle Vigne was a great spot.
+The little bar just outside the church Parrocchia S. Maria delle Vigne was a great spot (can’t find the name anymore!).
 I also really enjoyed the bar Antica Casana, Vico della Casana.

 For great homemade cocktails, head out to Les Rouges, Piazza Campetto.
 The place is amazing with old painted ceilings and retro/hipster decoration.
 Try the very local Aperol ala Genovese!
 You can also get dinner there.